adoi/node-design-patterns/behavioral/strategy/README.md

 When using the Strategy Pattern an algorithm is swapped with another algorithm at runtime without the client realizing it.

 There are two actors in the Strategy pattern: The Context and the Strategy.
 The Context maintains a reference to the Strategy and the Strategy takes care of the algorithm implementation.

+You can easily see the example working following these steps:
+1. `cd behavioral/strategy/`
+2. `node index`